-DataWorks Data Integration provides a powerful solution for real-time database synchronization.
-It replicates entire databases or specific tables from a source to a destination data store using an integrated full and incremental synchronization approach.
-Powered by a real-time computing engine, this feature automatically performs an initial full data load and then continuously captures incremental data changes (Change Data Capture (CDC)).
-This simplifies use cases such as real-time database migration to the cloud and building a real-time data warehouse ODS Layer.
+DataWorks Data Integration replicates entire databases or selected tables from a source to a destination using integrated full and incremental (CDC) synchronization.
+It automatically performs a full data load and then continuously captures incremental changes, supporting use cases such as real-time cloud migration and ODS layer construction.

 Use cases